Somewhat Resilient

 More

-This career is labeled as "Evolving" because AI and robotics are gradually being integrated into rail-track maintenance, but many tasks still require human skills and judgment.
-While robots are starting to handle some repetitive tasks like welding, they are not yet widely used due to high costs and site-specific challenges.
+This career is labeled as "Somewhat Resilient" because while AI and robotics are starting to change some parts of rail maintenance, many tasks still require human hands and judgment.
+Robots can help with repetitive tasks like welding, but they are expensive and not yet flexible enough for all situations.

 Read full analysis